-Psychotic disorders, clinical picture, differential diagnosis, etiological models, treatment, violence, command hallucinations, feigning, cultural differences
+Psychotic disorders, clinical picture, differential diagnosis, etiological models, treatment, violence, command hallucinations, feigning, cultural differences Faculty of Psychology and Neuroscience

 Expert Witness Skills Lab

 Every forensic psychologist occasionally has to appear in court.
 When this happens, (s)he is faced with two basic problems: firstly, (s)he has to apply psychological knowledge in a legal context and, secondly, (s)he has to inform legal professionals such as lawyers and judges (who lack a thorough expertise in psychology) about the case at hand.